franks-12/franks-12/README.md

 I'm an ex film technician :movie_camera: turned data analyst with an interest in programming.

-- 🌱 I’m currently learning: Python :snake: and would like to start C++ and Java.
+- 🌱 I’m currently learning: Python :snake:, SQL, and would like to start C++ and Java.

 - 👯 I’m looking to collaborate on: **anything and everything!**
 - 💬 Ask me about: **my dog.**